 They miss opportunities to get to the net because they're not being aggressive enough with their zone positioning.

 By committing to being one zone ahead, you're forcing yourself to move forward with purpose.
+The traffic light trick for conquering the pickleball transition zone is another framework that clicks with this same logic.

 Step 3: Only Attack If You Have Time